dkt-projekt/e-Clustering/README.md

 ### Input
 The API conforms to the general NIF API specifications.
 For more details, see: http://persistence.uni-leipzig.org/nlp2rdf/specification/api.html
 In addition to the input, informat and outformat parameters, the following parameters have to be set to perform Topic Modelling on the input:
-`language`: the language of the input text.
-For now, this service only admits german (`de`).
+`language`: The language of the input text.
+For now, this service only admits German (`de`).

-`modelName`: the model that is used for topic modelling.
+`modelName`: The model that is used for topic modelling.
 There are some models available:
-`condat`: model generated using the data provided by Condat.
+`condat`: Model generated using the data provided by Condat.
-`kreuzwerker`: model generated using the data provided by Kreuzwerker.
+`kreuzwerker`: Model generated using the data provided by Kreuzwerker.

-`modelPath`: [optional] this parameter is only used is other location for models is used inside the server.
-This parameter has been meant for local installation of the service.
+`modelPath`: [optional] This parameter is only used if another location for models is used inside the server.
+This parameter is meant for local installation of the service.
 Output
 A document with NIF format annotated with the topic assigned to the input text.
 The topic information is included as an annotation in the Context element:
 Example cURL post: